ckoethz/cyberrunner_docs_md/docs/01_hardware_setup.md

 4. To power the motors, plug in the included 5V Power Supply from the Starter Kit and connect it to the Power Hub.

 5. OPTIONAL: Use the included rivets and supports to secure the U2D2 and Power Hub to the side or bottom of the labyrinth.
 Additionally, secure the cables with zip ties and zip tie mounts, if desired.
+(TODO photo)